john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Results

-unbiased
+unbiased.
-perfect if-and-only-if the input maze was perfect
+perfect if-and-only-if the input maze was perfect.

 ###### Notes